Beijzum/CrowdSurvivor/README.md

 ### Mac Machines

-Crowd Survivor was developed on Windows machines, as such game stability has not been tested for Mac machines and should be taken into consideration, and should start the game with the JVM argument -XstartOnFirstThread as cited by LibGDX.
+Crowd Survivor was developed on Windows machines, as such game stability has not been tested for Mac machines and should be taken into consideration.
+If any errors occur, you should try starting the game with the JVM argument -XstartOnFirstThread as cited by LibGDX.

 ### Resolution